nrfconnect/sdk-nrf/samples/bluetooth/central_smp_client/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a device running `mcumgr`_ with transport protocol over Bluetooth® Low Energy, for example, another development kit running the :ref:`smp_svr_sample`.
+The sample also requires a device running `mcumgr`_ with transport protocol over Bluetooth® Low Energy, for example, another development kit running the :zephyr:code-sample:`smp-svr`.

 .. note::
    This sample does not program the device using DFU.